ewebber/whatspeakersneed/index.md

 ### Are you filming the talks

 If so:
-- is there a release form?
+- have you sent (and have they signed) a release form?
 - does it have details of what will be done with the footage?

 ### What format can the slides be in?

-- will they be restricted by the projectors?
+- Will they be restricted by the projectors?
-- will there be a screen and what will they see on it? (some speakers want to see the next slide and their notes)
+- Will there be a screen and what will they see on it? (some speakers want to see the next slide and their notes)

 ### Is there the option to have sound?